debops/debops/docs/ansible/roles/etesync/getting-started.rst

 Example playbook
 ----------------

-Here's an example playbook that can be used to manage Docker:
+Here's an example playbook that can be used to manage EteSync:

 .. literalinclude:: ../../../../ansible/playbooks/service/etesync.yml
    :language: yaml